Daniel-Brum/Unity-Style-Guide/README.md

 ##### Texture File Format

-All textures should be of the .PSD format.
+Ideally, all textures should be of the .PSD format.
+This facilitates quick iteration by artists.
 No layers should be included and only one Alpha channel in the imported file.

 **[⬆ Back to Top](#table-of-contents)**

 <a name="audio"></a>
-### 5.4 Audio
+### 5.3 Audio

 Only import uncompressed audio files in to Unity using WAV or AIFF formats.